lgbt-foundation/whitepaper/whitepaper.md

 10% Network Accelerator Program
 5% Advisors

 ` INFO: The LGBT Foundation will not publish any ether wallet address, nor will it publish any details on how to participate in the token sale publicly.
-The only way to participate in the sale and receive all required information on how to participate is by registering on https://lgbt-token.org for the Token Sale. `
+The only way to participate in the sale and receive all required information on how to participate is by registering on https://lgbt-token.org for the Token Sale.
+We will publish all announcements and updates through our official channels: [link]Twitter[/link] and [link]Telegram[/link]. `

 ### Network Acceleration Program